illinoistech-itm/jhajek/itmd-521/labs/week-13/Readme.md

   * Name the file: 50.csv (where 50 is the decade you were assigned)
 * Create a Parquet file
   * Name the file: 50.parquet (where 50 is the decade you were assigned)
-* Write these to your Minio Bucket
+* Write/Save these to your Minio Bucket

 ### Part Three deliverable

 Depending on your decade find the required Pyspark functions to execute and execute them.
 Use the cleaned dataset you previously generated.
+Do not use AI/GPT or copy and paste from the internet.
+Follow the instructions exactly in regards to valid and invalid records

 #### A-F

 Using your assigned dataset, find the Average temperature per month per year.
 Write these results out as a Parquet file named: `part-three.parquet`.
 Make use of Pyspark functions covered in the `Learning Spark v2` book as well as the Pyspark documentation.
-Do not use AI/GPT or copy and paste from the internet.
 Comment your code to explain how and why you are using it. **Do not strip out** any invalid records.

 Take only 12 records (only the first year of the decade) and write this to csv file named `part-three.csv`